npkgz/cli-progress/README.md

 - `noTTYOutput` (type:boolean) - enable scheduled output to notty streams - e.g. redirect to files (default: false)
 - `notTTYSchedule` (type:int) - set the output schedule/interval for notty output in `ms` (default: 2000ms)
 - `emptyOnZero` (type:boolean) - display progress bars with 'total' of zero(0) as empty, not full (default: false)
+- `forceRedraw` (type:boolean) - trigger redraw on every frame even if progress remains the same; can be useful if progress bar gets overwritten by other concurrent writes to the terminal (default: false)

 Bar Formatting
 -----------------------------------